Nafees10/navm/spec/binarybytecode.md

 The binary file contains these sections of bytecode in the this order:

+1. magic number
-1. signature bytes
+2. version bytes
+3. magic number postfix
-2. metadata
+4. metadata
-3. instruction codes
+5. instruction codes
-4. instruction arguments
+6. instruction arguments
-5. labels
+7. labels

-## Storing Variable Length Data
-if data is not fixed length, it will be stored as:
-First 8 bytes to store length (unsigned int), followed by the data.

-This is used when storing data like strings, metadata.
-Sections, except for Signature Bytes, are all stored this way.

-## Signature Bytes
+## Magic Number & Version & Magic Number Postfix
 This part is always 17 bytes.

 The first 7 bytes are to be: